paulgavrikov/biases_vs_generalization/README.md

 \* Please run code/fix_inv2.py before running benchmarks.

+### Raw results and visualizations
+Please check [raw-data/benchmark.csv](raw-data/benchmark.csv) for all obtained benchmarks.
+We also provide a notebook in [code/plots.ipynb]/(code/plots.ipynb) showing how to handle the data to replicate our plots.

 ## Citation

 If you find our work useful in your research, please consider citing: